 Mario Time Watchface

-There's plenty of geek love in the Pebble watch face selection - if you own a Pebble Time, try this from Alexey Avdyukhin in which Super Mario jumps every minute with a background that changes throughout the day.
+There's still plenty of geek love in the Pebble watch face selection - if you own a Pebble Time, try this from Alexey Avdyukhin in which Super Mario jumps every minute with a background that changes throughout the day.
 It can also show the weather and your Pebble's battery level as well as the day and date.

 If you have a Pebble or Pebble Steel, try the original monochrome Mario Time watch face by Denis Dzyubenko.
 DKTIME with Donkey Kong from the NES is also worth a look for nostalgic gamers.